-To prepare the clip cards, I printed the download (below) and laminated the pieces before cutting them out to make them sturdy so they could hold up against plenty of reuse.
+To prepare the count and clip cards, I printed the download (below).
+Then, I laminated the pieces before cutting them out to make them sturdy so they could hold up against plenty of reuse.

-I placed 12 clothespins in a basket (one clothespin for each card – although you could reuse them if needed) and placed the basket next to the cards so that we could grab, count, and clip.
+I placed 12 clothespins in a basket – one clothespin for each card although you could reuse them if needed.
+I placed the basket next to the cards so that we could grab, count and clip.